BriceNocenti/tabxplor/cran-comments.md

-## New version (with bug corrections and few added functionalities)
+## New version 1.0.3 (bug corrections and few added functionalities)
-This is the first submission (of the second version of tabxplor to be submitted to CRAN).
+This is the first submission of this version of tabxplor.
+It is essentialy bug corrections, and removal of dplyr release version new warning messages.

 ## Test environments
-* local Windows 10 install, R 4.1.2 and R devel (4.3.0)
+* local Windows 10 install, R 4.1.2 and R devel
-* Ubuntu 20.04.3 (on github actions), R 4.1.1
+* Ubuntu 20.04.4 LTS (on github actions), R 4.1.3

-* https://builder.r-hub.io : (version name was wrong but content was right)
+* https://builder.r-hub.io : (version number was wrong but content was right)
    - Windows Server 2022, R-devel, 64 bit
    (Build ID: tabxplor_1.0.2.9002.tar.gz-a1195122ee0441f2b28584bc9eef2f2c)
    - Ubuntu Linux 20.04.1 LTS, R-release, GCC